RiccoWrld/RiccosWEB102_Prework/README.md

-# Android Prework - Sea Monster Crowdfunding
+# WEB102 Prework - Sea Monster Crowdfunding

 Submitted by: Ricardo Beale

-Sea Monnster Crowdfunding is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+Sea Monster Crowdfundingis a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: **48** hours spent in total
+Time spent: 48 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-* [x] Image and introductory message displayed on screen
-* [x] Button displayed on screen
-* [x] Toast with message appears when button is pressed
+* [x] The introduction section explains the background of the company and how many games remain unfunded.
+* [x] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
+* [x] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
+* [x] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

 The following **optional** features are implemented: